gamemann/cf-nginx-iptables-automation/README.md

-This is a small, but neat Bash script that updates [NGINX](https://www.nginx.com/) (real visitor IP) and [IPTables](https://en.wikipedia.org/wiki/Iptables) with an up-to-date list of [CloudFlare](https://www.cloudflare.com/) IPv4/IPv6 ranges.
+This is a small, but neat Bash script that updates [NGINX](https://www.nginx.com/) (real visitor IP) and an [IPTables'](https://en.wikipedia.org/wiki/Iptables) chain with an up-to-date list of [CloudFlare](https://www.cloudflare.com/) IPv4 and IPv6 ranges.
+This is useful for users who host websites proxied through CloudFlare to hide the direct web server's IP address from the public, but want to automate the process of keeping the CloudFlare IP ranges up-to-date.

+If you're hosting a website proxied through CloudFlare, it is recommended that you utilize a firewall such as IPTables to add rules onto the web server to only allow CloudFlare IP ranges on web traffic ports (e.g. `TCP/80` and `TCP/443`) so that users including bots cannot perform port scans and crawl your web server via direct IP.
+This is where this script comes in handy!
+With that said, it supports NGINX configuration that'll allow your web applications to retrieve your non-proxied client IP addresses instead of IPs from the CloudFlare proxy servers.

-Additionally, I've added backup and restoring options plus more!
+Additionally, I've added testing, backup, and restoring options plus more!

 ## Installation
-While this script automates most of the process, there are a few steps required before using it.
+While this script automates most of the process, there are a few initial steps required before using it.

 ### Cron Job & Script Execution
 It's best to utilize cron jobs to automatically execute this script.
 In the cron job below, we update the list *every day at 2:30 AM*.
 However, you may alter the schedule.
 I would recommend using a cron job generator such as [this](https://crontab.guru/) if you want to change the schedule.